Symptoms of schizophrenia

 Changes in thinking and behaviour are the most obvious signs of schizophrenia, but people can experience symptoms in different ways.

-- Negative symptoms represent a withdrawal or lack of function which you would usually expect to see in a healthy person.
-For example, people with schizophrenia often appear emotionless, flat and apathetic.
+- negative symptoms – represent a withdrawal or lack of function that you would usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless, flat and apathetic

 People often have episodes of schizophrenia, during which their symptoms are particularly severe, followed by periods where they experience few or no positive symptoms.
 This is known as acute schizophrenia.